| Unpacking the complexities The larger pharmaceutical and medical device manufacturing

 This article outlines the key issues to address when sourcing

 this equipment.
+Capturing

-It is often difficult for system integrators to properly capture
+the requirements It is often difficult for system integrators to properly capture

 the manufacturers requirements for an automated production